Verizon Plots Next Big Move

 General Motors

-General Motors (NYSE:GM) and Honda (OTCPK:HNDAF) are collaborating on a new JV to mass produce hydrogen fuel cells.
+General Motors (NYSE:GM) and Honda (NYSE:HMC) (OTCPK:HNDAF) are collaborating on a new JV to mass produce hydrogen fuel cells.

 InterOil